 If you set up legal Headquarters for your company in the USA or Canada then you are allowed by the SEC (Securities and Exchange Commission) to use Reg A+ to raise capital.
 Most companies that take this route set up a "C" Corporation in Delaware.
-We can introduce you to good attorneys.
+We introduce you to experienced and affordable attorneys if needed.

 You can list your company on the NASDAQ, NYSE, on the OTCQB or the OTCQX, or choose not to list your company at all.
 The SEC allows the investors in Reg A+ offerings to sell their shares after the offering.
 Your company can choose to lock the shares or to provide alternative forms of liquidity.
 The investors in a Reg A+ offering can come from anywhere in the world.